 the reproduction of fixations; and

-the communication to the public of their television broadcasts if such communication is made in places accessible to the public against payment of an entrance fee.
-It shall be a matter for the domestic law of the State where protection of this right is claimed to determine the conditions under which it may be exercised.]
+the communication to the public of their television broadcasts [IN propose : by wire or wireless means] if such communication is made in places accessible to the public against payment of an entrance fee.
+It shall be a matter for the domestic law of the State where protection of this right is claimed to determine the conditions under which it may be exercised.]]

-[KR propose; ASN/CN/NZ/IN oppose: Protection of Encrypted Program-Carrying Satellite Signals 4.
+[KR/AU propose; ASN/CN/NZ/IN oppose: 4.
 Each Party shall provide adequate legal protection and effective legal remedies against the:

 manufacturing, assembling, modification, importation, exportation, sale, leasing, or any other distribution of a tangible or intangible device or system, knowing or having reason to know that the device or system is primarily of assistance in decoding an encrypted program-carrying satellite signal without the authorization of the lawful distributor of such signal; and